Lecturer: Lucian Busoniu

 This course is part of the Master program ICAF of the Automation Department, UTCluj (1st year 2nd semester).
 As prerequisites, basic knowledge of analysis and linear algebra is needed, together with notions of discrete-time dynamical systems.
 The lecturer is Lucian Busoniu.

 The course and lab sessions take place on Thursdays from 18:00, in room C01, Dorobantilor.
-A detailed schedule is given next; any changes that may occur will be announced at least 2 weeks in advance.
+A detailed schedule is given next; some changes are highlighted in bold.

 |#2; 9 Mar||Lecture 1|